mkozjak/koa-cache-lite/README.md

 ### cache.clear([keys])

 Clear cache entries individually or all of them.
 If 'keys' is not provided it clears all the keys based on cacheKeyPrefix if defined.
+It also supports glob-style patterns:
+* h?llo matches hello, hallo and hxllo
+* h*llo matches hllo and heeeello
+* h[ae]llo matches hello and hallo, but not hillo
+* h[^e]llo matches hallo, hbllo, ... but not hello
+* h[a-b]llo matches hallo and hbllo

 ```js
 // clear all keys (based on cacheKeyPrefix)